jentery/engl230v3/index.md

 * Develop a vocabulary to approach media in the context of fiction and storytelling.
 * Interpret what audio, images, text, and interfaces *do* in fiction.
 We'll practice various techniques for watching, reading, playing, and listening to the stories people make with media.
 * Communicate critically with audio, images, text, and interfaces.
 You'll have opportunities to practice composing across these media, with an informed audience in mind.
 * Use media as evidence in criticism.
-You will integrate audio, images, and even video alongside quotations into your writing about fiction.
+You will have the opportunity to integrate audio, images, quotations, and even video into your writing about fiction.

 Each of these four outcomes should apply to work across disciplines and occupations, regardless of your major at UVic.
 They are useful whenever you're analyzing media or writing for the web.

 # About Us

 My name is Jentery Sayers (he / him).
 I skip a syllable and say it in two: “JEN-tree.”
 I spend 14.32% of the day looking for my glasses, and I enjoy writing about audio, games, and experimental fiction.
 I grew up in Richmond, Virginia and went to Virginia Commonwealth University for my BA and BS degrees.
 Then I moved to Seattle, where I received an MA and PhD in English from the University of Washington.
 I've been at UVic, on lək̓ʷəŋən and <u>W</u>SÁNEĆ territories, since 2011.
 I teach courses for UVic English, and I direct the Praxis Studio for Comparative Media Studies.
 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca).

+(More about Babak coming soon.)

 # Assignments